 Factors Influencing Conformational Change

-The conformational change of the double-helical DNA into different forms mainly depends upon the three factors like:
+The conformational change of the double-helical DNA into different forms mainly depends upon the following three factors:

-DNA base sequence: It is the most crucial factor, which decides the shape, size, coiling and other structural properties of DNA.
+- DNA base sequence: It is the most crucial factor, which decides the shape, size, coiling and other structural properties of the DNA.